 The test case was heard in October 2020 in the NSW Court of Appeal.
 In November 2020, the Court ruled that Quarantine Act references in policies did not exclude the two claims in the test case.

 As part of the agreement to run a test case, insurers and AFCA agreed that the Court’s decision could be appealed.
-In December 2020 the ICA lodged an application with the High Court of Australia for special leave to appeal the judgment of the NSW Court of Appeal.
+In December 2020 an application was lodged with the High Court of Australia for special leave to appeal the judgment of the NSW Court of Appeal.

 Although the first test case was decided by the NSW Court of Appeal, the decision is relevant to all Australian claims, regardless which state a business is located.

 What happens next?

 If special leave to appeal is granted, insurers will ask for the matter to be heard by the High Court as quickly as possible.